creatica-soft/esp8266-relay/README.md

+## Multiple examples of using Espressif Non-OS SDK and RTOS SDK for programming ESP8266 WiFi chip

 esp8266-timer-relay is based on $2USD ESP-01s chip with relay from Aliexpress - https://www.aliexpress.com/item/32843645421.html

 There are two SDKs available for programming esp8266 chips: traditioinal Non-OS callback-oriented SDK and modern RTOS task-driven one based on freertos.